Show off your bejeweled garden tomatoes with this Grilled Italian Flank Steak with Roasted Tomatoes.

 He’d lecture me on the right way to water the vegetables.
 Yes, he’s an engineer.

 He sang Barry White tunes while helping the corn and zucchini pollinate.
 Long story.

-What I’m most pleased with is that our tomatoes have FLAVOR.
+What I love most about home grown tomatoes is that they have FLAVOR.
 If you buy tomatoes at the grocery store, then you know what I mean.
 The grocery store variety is bland and juicy and blah.